postmanlabs/labs-docs/src/pages/docs/administration/sso/microsoft-adfs.md

 Relying Party Trust (RPT) defines the connection between AD FS and Postman.

+To add a Relying Party Trust, do the following:

 1. Select the **Relying Party Trusts** folder from AD FS Management.
 1. On the Actions sidebar, select **Add Relying Party Trust** to start the configuration wizard for a new trust.
 1. Select **Claims aware** in the Welcome screen and then select **Start**.